Combinatorial Exploration of Multidrug Polyspecificity in Efflux Pumps

+We propose the following combinatorial scheme: \begin{enumerate} \item Select a family of proteins sharing functional labels $\mathbb{L}_1, \mathbb{L}_2, \ldots$ (e.g., the RND superfamily); \item Generate new sequences by applying permutations to each sequence in the family; \item Analyse sequence and structural similarity using computational tools; \item Experimentally assess the functionality of the resulting proteins. \end{enumerate}

+The central challenge lies in selecting meaningful permutations in step (2).
+Motivated by the observation that functional motifs vary across homologous proteins, we propose to preserve key substrings associated with functional labels while permuting the remaining sequence.
+This produces a family of sequences in which active sites are conserved but the surrounding context is altered.

-We conjecture that most permutations will create new families sharing the same functionalities $\mathbb{L}'_1,\mathbb{L}'_2,\ldots$, most likely the same $\mathbb{{L}}_1,\mathbb{{L}}_2,\ldots$ of the original family.
-Hence, considerable modication of protein sequence may be made without loss of function: the functionality is robust against generic perturbations of the `inactive sites'.
+We conjecture that many such permutations will create new families with functionalities $\mathbb{L}'_1,\mathbb{L}'_2,\ldots$, most likely the same $\mathbb{{L}}_1,\mathbb{{L}}_2,\ldots$ of the original family, indicating robustness of biological function to against generic perturbatio. of the `inactive sites'.
 The conjecture is supported by preliminary analysis of the sequences and structures similarity of permutations in the RND-superfamily.

-On the other hand, it is reasonable to expect that some special permutations will split the family i.e., some polypeptide chains will have different functionality than the others (or will be not functional at all in some cases).
+Conversely, it is reasonable to expect that some special permutations will split the family i.e., some polypeptide chains will have different functionality than the others (or will be not functional at all in some cases).
 Those singular permutations would signal hidden mechanisms that participate in the functionality of proteins \emph{without} transforming or mutating the corresponding active sites.